 The ALPLM offers numerous resources to help visitors with developmental and learning disabilities, sensory sensitivities, or Autism Spectrum Disorders enjoy their visit.
 Please use these resources to prepare for your visit to the ALPLM or use them during your visit to supplement your experience in the museum.

-Download, print, and read our Social Stories (PDF) about key exhibits in the ALPLM.
+Download, print, and read our ALPLM Social Story about visiting the museum.
 This will help you prepare for your visit and give you an overview of the rules of the museum.
-We also offer Social Stories for difficult topics that are addressed throughout the museum's exhibits.

 Learn more about Social Story

 Some areas in the Museum may overstimulate sensitive visitors.
-Some areas also have tactile portions to them.
-In the resources below, we have ranked the areas using a Green, Yellow, and Red scale to indicate the potential to overstimulate.
-Download these Microsoft Word documents to help you plan your visit.
+We have ranked the areas using a Green, Yellow, and Red scale to indicate the potential to overstimulate in our Sensory Friendly Vist Preparation Packet.

-Temperature Variations: As is the case for most museums, we house a variety of different artifacts that require us to keep the Museum at a lower temperature.
-Areas that experience drastic changes are noted on the sensory maps.
+Temperature Variations: As is the case for most museums, we house various artifacts that require us to keep the Museum at a lower temperature.
+Areas that experience drastic changes are noted in the preparation packet.
 You may wish to bring along a jacket or sweater for your visit.

 Our Busy Bags provide a variety of fidgets, noise-canceling headphones, Sensory Maps, Social Stories, and a selection of PECS Cards to aid in your visit and allow for a sensory-friendly tour of the ALPLM.
 These can be requested upon arrival by notifying a member of the Guest Services staff.

 Busy Bags are made possible by the gracious sponsorship of the Judith G. Stephens Chairpersons Fund Community Grants Program Community Foundation for the Land of Lincoln and the Abraham Lincoln Presidential Library and Museum.